 The collection is not guaranteed.
 The invoice factoring provider may never collect your outstanding debts.
 The factoring business may ask you to return or replace the unpaid invoice if it’s a recourse factor.

 Invoice factoring isn’t a good option for organizations with few primary clients.
 Factoring companies want to spread their risk across multiple events to minimize their exposure to a single event.
 They strive to limit the number of invoices they send to a small number of clients.

-Many factoring providers will want to take over most of your accounts receivable, which means you’ll have to make a significant financial investment.
+Many factoring providers want to take over most of your accounts receivable, so you’ll have to make a significant financial investment.
 A two-year or longer contract is another way they may try to get you to sign on.

 You can’t quickly jump in and out of invoice factoring whenever you want.
-It’s a huge choice for the company.
+It’s a massive choice for the company.

 If your customers are high-risk (either by industry or after credit checks), you’ll have to pay more with this financing option.
 Factoring companies do their best to determine the risk of late payment or non-payment of debt.

 The result is that factors will vet your customers will be thorough.
 Their fees will be high if they believe you or your customers are a high credit risk; expect to pay more if this is the case.